T

 transport hub

 Depart from Buenos Aires.
-Allow ample time for check-in, security, and any last-minute souvenir purchases at the airport.
+Allow ample time for check-in and security procedures.

 Insider tips